The Gift (The Velvet Underground song)

-"The Gift" is the second track that appears on White Light/White Heat, the 1968 second album by the Velvet Underground.
-The song is over eight minutes long and, in the stereo version, mixed in such a way that a short story can be heard in the left speaker, while a rock instrumental is heard on the right.
+"The Gift" is a song by the American rock band the Velvet Underground from their 1968 album White Light/White Heat.
+The song is over eight minutes long and, in the stereo version, mixed in such a way that John Cale reading a short story by Lou Reed can be heard in the left channel while a rock instrumental is heard on the right.

 Elements

 Short story

-The short story, recited by a deadpan John Cale, was written by Lou Reed as a writing project during his college days.
+The short story, recited by a deadpan John Cale, was written by Lou Reed as a writing project during his time at Syracuse University.

 The narrative concerns Waldo Jeffers, a lovesick youth, who has engaged in a distressing long-distance relationship with his college girlfriend Marsha Bronson.
 After their school terms end, Waldo returns to his hometown of Locust, Pennsylvania.
 He becomes increasingly paranoid over the course of two months, worried that Marsha might not stay faithful to him as promised.
-More than anything, he fears constantly that she will engage in sexual promiscuity.
 Lacking the requisite money to visit her in Wisconsin, he concocts a plan to mail himself to her in a large cardboard box, expecting it will be a welcome surprise to Marsha.
 He ships himself on Friday.

 The following Monday, Marsha is having a discussion with her friend Sheila Klein about Bill, a man that Marsha slept with the previous night.
 When the package arrives at the door, the two struggle to open the box while Waldo waits excitedly inside.
-Unable to open the box by other means and frustrated, Marsha retrieves a sheet metal cutter from her basement and gives it to Sheila, who stabs straight through the box and right through the center of Waldo's head.
+Unable to open the box by other means and frustrated, Marsha retrieves a sheet metal cutter from her basement and gives it to Sheila, who inadvertently stabs it through the center of Waldo's head.